Gromov-Hausdorff limit of Wasserstein spaces on point clouds: Introduction

 provided that

-where $p_2=3/4$ and $p_d = 1/d$ for $d\geq 3$. \end{corollary} The corollary follows directly from Theorem \ref{thm:main} and the rates of convergence of empirical measures in the $\infty$-OT distance studied in \cite{W8L8} (see also the references within).
+where $p_2=3/4$ and $p_d = 1/d$ for $d\geq 3$. \end{corollary} The corollary follows directly from Theorem \ref{thm:main} when combined with the rates of convergence of empirical measures in the $\infty$-OT distance studied in \cite{W8L8} (see also the references within).

-\begin{remark} We remark that as we had anticipated in Remark \ref{remarketa}, Theorem \ref{thm:main} and its corollary still hold if the weights $w_{\veps_n}$ had been defined using any non-increasing, compactly supported kernel $\eta$.
-We also remark that from $\frac{\delta_n}{\veps_n} \rightarrow 0$ it necessarily follows that $n \veps_n^d \rightarrow \infty$ as $n \rightarrow \infty$ (see for example the first paragraphs in the proof of Proposition \ref{SmoothDiscrete} below). \end{remark}
+\begin{remark} As was anticipated in Remark \ref{remarketa}, Theorem \ref{thm:main} and its corollary still hold if the weights $w_{\veps_n}$ are defined using any non-increasing, compactly supported kernel $\eta$.
+We also remark that $\frac{\delta_n}{\veps_n} \rightarrow 0$ implies that $n \veps_n^d \rightarrow \infty$ as $n \rightarrow \infty$ (see for example the first paragraphs in the proof of Proposition \ref{SmoothDiscrete} below), and so condition $\veps_n\diamP \rightarrow 0$ forces $\veps$ to go to zero with $n$ fast enough.
+Qualitatively speaking this condition guarantees that the complete-graph-like behavior of the geometric graph at length scale $\veps$ disappears in the limit $n \rightarrow \infty$. \end{remark}